EchisholmBsu/project-blackjack/README.md

 Card.java
 --
 This class is a blueprint for the objects that represent the individual cards.
-Each Card object has a type and a suit, as well as a default value that can be obtained by using the getDefaultValue() instance method.
+Each Card object has a type and a suit, as well as a default value that can be obtained by using the instance method getDefaultValue.
 The default values are as follows:

 * Ace (default value 1)
 * 2-10 (default value same as number on card)